code-pushup/cli/packages/cli/README.md

 | Option        | Required | Type       | Description                       |
 | ------------- | :------: | ---------- | --------------------------------- |
 | **`--files`** |   yes    | `string[]` | List of `report-diff.json` paths. |

+## Caching

+The CLI supports caching to speed up subsequent runs and is compatible with Nx and Turborepo.

+Depending on your strategy, you can cache the generated reports files or plugin runner output.
+For fine-grained caching, we suggest caching plugin runner output.

+The detailed example for [Nx caching](./docs/nx-caching.md) and [Turborepo caching](./docs/turbo-caching.md) is available in the docs.